adoptium/adoptium.net-redesign/content/blog/eclipse-temurin-8u402-11022-1710-and-2102-available/index.md

 title: Eclipse Temurin 8u402, 11.0.22, 17.0.10 and 21.0.2 Available
 date: "2024-01-26"
 author: pmc
 description: Adoptium is happy to announce the immediate availability of Eclipse Temurin 8u402, 11.0.22, 17.0.10 and 21.0.2.
-As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
 tags:
   - temurin
   - announcement